-The frameworks mentioned so far for PA and MSY reference points depend on appropriate modelling of a stockrecruitment relationship, describing the population and fishery exploitation pattern on the basis of ages (or possibly, lengths).
+The frameworks mentioned so far for PA and MSY reference points depend on appropriate modelling of a stockrecruitment relationship, describing the population and fishery exploitation pattern on the basis of ages (or, possibly, lengths).
 This is not available for stocks assessed with biomass dynamics models, where no age or length structure is considered and a few model parameters (often just one parameter) implicitly capture the combined effects of recruitment, growth, and natural mortality.
-In these models, the so-called fishing mortality (F) is actually a harvest rate (= catch/stock biomass), which also implies that the stock biomass modelled in these assessments is the exploitable biomass.
+In these models, the so-called fishing mortality (F) is actually a harvest rate (=catch / stock biomass), which also implies that the stock biomass modelled in these assessments is the exploitable biomass.

-For the last few years, it has been common practice in ICES to set reference points based on the deterministic equilibrium relationship between yield, F, and stock biomass.
+It has been common practice in ICES in the last few years to set reference points based on the deterministic equilibrium relationship between yield, F, and stock biomass.
 The following table provides a summary.

-Reference point Rationale Value with a Schaefer model F {MSY} The F that maximizes the equilibrium curve of yield vs. F r/2 MSY B {trigger} $0.5~B{MSY},$ where B{MSY} is the biomass corresponding to MSY in the equilibrium curve of yield vs. stock biomass $0.5 B{MSY} = 0.25 K$ B {lim} Stock biomass corresponding to equilibrium yield equal to half the maximum (i.e. MSY/2) $0.3 B{MSY} = 0.15 K$ F {lim} The F that drives the stock to B{lim} , based on the equilibrium curve of stock biomass vs. F 1.7 F {MSY} F {pa} , B {pa} Thus far no F{pa} or B{pa} reference points have been set for any of these stocks.
-The stock assessments that have been implemented with these models provide uncertainty intervals around the results; therefore, the probability of F exceeding F{lim} or the biomass being below B{lim} in any assessment year can be directly calculated from the assessment.
+Reference point Rationale Value with a Schaefer model F {MSY} The F that maximizes the equilibrium curve of yield versus F r/2 MSY B {trigger} 0.5 B {MSY} , where B {MSY} is the biomass corresponding to MSY in the equilibrium curve of yield versus stock biomass B {lim} Stock biomass corresponding to equilibrium yield equal to half the maximum (i.e. MSY/2) F {lim} The F that drives the stock to B {lim} , based on the equilibrium curve of stock biomass versus F F {pa} , B {pa} So far no F{pa} or B{pa} reference points have been set for any of these stocks.
+The stock assessments that have been implemented with these models provide uncertainty intervals around the results; therefore, the probability of F exceeding F{lim} or biomass being below B{lim} in any assessment year can be directly calculated from the assessment.